-Source: Welsh Government analysis of Department for Transport data Number of staff employed on buses and coaches by year data on Statswales Local bus services: fares Figure 6 shows how bus fares in Wales and Great Britain have changed since 1995.
+Source: Welsh Government analysis of Department for Transport data Number of staff employed on buses and coaches by year data on Statswales Local bus services: fares Figure 6 shows how bus fares in Wales and Great Britain have changed since 2005.
 Figures used are in current prices (actual prices paid).
 Bus fares in Wales have increased at a very similar rate to Great Britain, though in recent years fares have increased slightly more in Great Britain than in Wales.
 Bus fares have increased at a rate greater than inflation (as measured by CPIH [footnote 2]).
 This is shown by the steeper trajectories of the fare increases compared with the shallower slope of the dotted line for CPIH.
-Compared to 1995, fares in Wales increased by 174%, whilst fares in Great Britain increased by 188% and CPIH increased by 81%.
-In the latest year Welsh bus operators did not submit any changes in fares to the Department for Transport.
-There was a 3.3% increase in Great Britain.
-Figure 6: Local bus services fare indices for Wales and Great Britain, 1995 to 2022 [Note 1]
+Compared to 1995, fares in Wales increased by 182%, whilst fares in Great Britain increased by 184% and CPIH increased by 93%.
+In the latest year, there was a 3.0% increase in fares in Wales.
+There was a 1.6% decrease in Great Britain, which is likely a reflection of a £2 fare cap that came into effect in England outside London from January 2023.
+Figure 6: Local bus services fare indices for Wales and Great Britain, 2005 to 2023 [Note 1]

-Description of Figure 6: Line chart showing that in recent years bus fares have remained constant in Wales compared to Great Britain where they rose by 3.3%.
+Description of Figure 6: Line chart showing that in the latest year, bus fares have increased by 3.0% in Wales compared to Great Britain where they fell by 1.6%.
 Source: Welsh Government analysis of Department for Transport data 'Fares Survey' [Note 1] Index as at 31 March.
 Index (2005 = 100).

-Fare Indices for local bus services in Wales and Great Britain by year data on Statswales Local bus services: journeys Wales accounts for a small proportion of the local bus market in Great Britain, with just 1.7% of total passenger journeys in 2021-22.
-This proportion shows that bus travel is less prevalent in Wales than across GB in general, with Wales accounting for 4.8% of the GB population in 2021.
-In 2021-22 all GB nations saw an increase in local bus journeys compared to previous year, with Wales reporting the largest increase (101.6%).
-(Figure 7).
-Figure 7 shows trends in bus travel in the countries of Great Britain since 2001-02.
+Fare Indices for local bus services in Wales and Great Britain by year data on Statswales

+Local bus services: journeys Wales accounts for a small proportion of the local bus market in Great Britain, with just 1.6% of total passenger journeys in 2022-23.
+This proportion shows that bus travel is less prevalent in Wales than across GB in general, with Wales accounting for 4.8% of the GB population in 2022.
+In 2022-23 all GB nations saw an increase in local bus journeys compared to the previous year, with Wales reporting an increase of 15.8% (Figure 7).
+Figure 7 shows trends in bus travel in the countries of Great Britain since 2004-05.
 The trend in Wales was broadly similar to that seen in Scotland until 2018-19.
 The overall trend for England is different because of the distortive effect of London, where there were significant increases in bus journeys up to 2008-09.
-In 2021-22 all countries reported increases in bus journeys following the widespread travel disruption in 2020-21 as a result of the covid pandemic.
-Figure 7: Local bus journeys by Great Britain country, 2001/02 to 2021/22 [Note 1] [Note 2]
+In 2021-22 all countries reported increases in bus journeys following the widespread travel disruption in 2020-21 as a result of the COVID pandemic, this increase has continued in 2022-23 at a reduced rate.
+Figure 7: Local bus journeys by Great Britain country, 2004/05 to 2022/23 [Note 1] [Note 2]